edgelesssys/constellation/docs/docs/overview/clouds.md

 (1) is a functional must-have.
 (2)--(5) are required for remote attestation that fully keeps the infrastructure/cloud out.
 Constellation can work without them or with approximations, but won't protect against certain privileged attackers anymore.

-The following table summarizes the state of features for different infrastructures as of June 2023.
+The following table summarizes the state of features for different infrastructures.

 | **Feature**                       | **Azure** | **GCP** | **AWS** |  **STACKIT** | **OpenStack (Yoga)** |
 |-----------------------------------|-----------|---------|---------|--------------|----------------------|